ObamaFoundation/actions/terraform-plan-apply/README.md

 ## Example usage

-The following minimal example will run this action against the `myterraformfolder` subdirectory.
+The following minimal example will run this action against the `myterraformfolder` subdirectory:

 ```yaml
 uses: ObamaFoundation/actions/terraform-plan-apply@v1